Palente/LuckyBlock/README.md

 - [ ] Add effect loot type.
 - [ ] Create cool particle effect when the LuckyBlock is broken.
 - [ ] Notification on the console on plugin release.
+- [ ] Better Plugin?

 ## Error or suggestion
-You can open a issue in this repositorie.
+You can open an issue in this repository.

 ## Credit
 Developers: